Symptoms of Parkinson’s

 This symptom could be the reason behind the slow movement and the difficulty in speaking.
 As time passes, patients find it hard to remember things as they start to suffer from dementia and slowly lose their ability to think straight.
 Medication isn’t very effective in this case for it hasn’t proven yet to make it improve their thinking.

 o Skin problems

 o Energy loss

 Don’t Lose Hope

 Even though it still isn’t clear how a person can be diagnosed with Parkinson’s or how to prevent it, it’s still not the end of the world.
 There are many heroes and influencers that have prevailed over their disease and made the best of it.

 The Michael J. Fox Foundation is dedicated to helping people suffering from Parkinson’s Disease.
 They are a well-educated and high certified team of professionals striving to find a cure for this disease whatever it takes.
 You can always seek help and shelter with this foundation sanctuary.

-You can also control your tremors and uncontrollable shaking with our Steadi-One.
+You can also control your tremors and uncontrollable shaking with our Steadi-Two.
 It’s a glove gadget that uses a smart fluid that stiffens & works together with a counter-weight that moves in the opposite direction of your tremor.
 This technology will make things a bit easier!